 The first sheet uses picture clues to help the children practice adding two numbers together.
 These clues help children see and solve problems.
 It is perfect for young learners just starting to do addition.

 The second page of this printable set encourages children to practice their number facts up to 10.
 It includes a number line for those who still need a little extra help.

 The last page is a fun adding and coloring activity for more advanced learners.
 Students add up the numbers on each kite and then color the kites according to the number code.
 This is perfect for students who have moved beyond the basics and need to practice.
 Again there is a number line included for those that need it.

 You can get your FREE addition worksheets here.

 HOW TO USE YOUR FREE PRINTABLES

 Feel free to use them in the classroom or send them home as homework.
 The best part is that they require no preparation beyond printing!
-Can we say sanity saver?
+Can we say, sanity saver?
 They can also be printed and laminated, so they can be used over and over again.
 All you need are some dry erase markers.

-MORE ACTIVITIES TO PRACTISE ADDITION
+MORE ACTIVITIES TO PRACTICE ADDITION

 As you know children tend to learn faster if they can enjoy a variety of learning activities.
 Try these addition activities with your class.

 Pirate Math Fact Fluency